JErBerlin/apiMessageBoard/README.md

 Existing messages will be preloaded when the application starts, using a CSV file both as a source and as a flat-file database.

-Here is a sample of the CSV file: https://drive.google.com/open?id=1sTfQWh58XTHgNy7fq04SPa79HZoTsjD
+Here is a sample of the CSV file: _deleted_

 This file (or a csv file with the same format and name: `messages.csv`) should be placed at the root of the directory from which the application or the docker container is run.